c. 1700

 that was neither fair nor equitable, but in the interest of ending this ordeal

-we proposed selling our half interest to him for $18K---approx. 25% of the
+we proposed selling our half interest to him for $18K --- approx. 25% of the

-have been due had the auction succeeded---a
+equated to approx. half of what we were due had the auction succeeded---a

 reasonable offer by us to resolve this.